AP source: Vikings spoke with Jim Harbaugh about opening

 Michigan’s coach might be a good fit, and he might be ready to leave his alma mater.

+Harbaugh is 61-24 with the Wolverines, who he led to a win over rival Ohio State last season for the first time as a coach and went on to end a school-record, 17-year drought without a Big Ten championship.

-Harbaugh is 61-24 over seven seasons with the Wolverines.
-The former Michigan and NFL quarterback was 44-19-1 as San Francisco’s coach from 2011-14 and was 5-3 in the playoffs, helping the 49ers reach the Super Bowl nearly a decade ago.
+The former Michigan and NFL quarterback was 44-19-1 as San Francisco’s coach from 2011-14 and was 5-3 in the playoffs, helping the 49ers reach the Super Bowl nearly a decade ago and losing a closely contested game to his brother, John, and the Baltimore Ravens.

+Adofo-Mensah started working in the research and development department with the San Francisco 49ers in 2013, when Harbaugh was in his third of four seasons.

 The Vikings fired general manager Rick Spielman and coach Mike Zimmer after a second straight absence from the playoffs.
 Zimmer went 72-56-1 in eight seasons, and 2-3 in the playoffs.